 There are several species of carpet beetles found throughout the United States.
 The more common species include the varied carpet beetle, the common carpet beetle and the furniture carpet beetle.
-Others are the hide beetle and the odd beetle.
-These pests are more common than people realize.
-This is true because they usually don’t develop into large populations that are easy to find.
-You are likely to find one or two every now and then but since they live in hidden areas “out of sight”, they seem to be “out of mind”.
-Unfortunately, their populations will readily grow and will cause a lot of damage.
+Distant relatives include the hide and odd beetle.
+These beetles are amongst the most common pests found in homes.
+This is true because they usually don’t develop large populations which are easy to find.
+You’re more likely to find one or two every now and then but since they live in hidden areas “out of sight”, carpet beetles tend to be “out of sight, out of mind”.
+Unfortunately, their populations will readily grow and if left to feed as they wish, they can cause significant damage.

 Other information: PEST ARTICLES

 Carpet beetles exist throughout the entire United States.
 They mostly live outside feeding on many types of plants.
 During the summer months, when populations are most active, they’ll find their way into homes through windows and open doors.
 Carpet beetles can fly so it is easy for them to get inside.
 It is not known why they seem ready to get into our homes, but its suspected there are certain scents or odors which lure them.

 Like the common house fly, carpet beetles seem to know when doors or windows are open.
 If they enter at this time, they are usually looking for a place to lay eggs.
 Adults which have fed during the summer months mate and females will spend their time laying eggs.
 All types of carpet beetles resemble lady bugs but are smaller. in general, they’re about 1/3 to 1/2 the size of a lady bug.